Gault, William Francis Ernest (Frank)

 Bangor Grammar School

-William Francis Ernest (Frank) Gault was born on 4 November 1920 and he was the elder son of John Ernest Gault who was born in Dungannon, Co.
-Tyrone, and Isabella Gault (nee Johnston), who was born in Howth, Co.
-Dublin.
+William Francis Ernest (Frank) Gault was born on 4 November 1920 in the Cottage Hospital, Drogheda, and he was the elder son of John Ernest Gault (who was born in Dungannon, Co.
+Tyrone), and Isabella Gault (nee Johnston, who was born in Howth, Co.
+Dublin).
 John Ernest Gault was a commercial traveller and he and Isabella Johnston were married on 7 April 1920 in Castleblayney Parish Church of Ireland Church, Co.
 Monaghan.

 Later, John Ernest and Isabella Gault (nee Johnston) lived at 1 Farnham Road, Bangor and they had five children: